Building genuine Reporting & Impact Monitoring Process for Digital Learning Projects

 I am going to very quickly tell you how.

 First thing we did was rather very simple.
 We built an offline reporting application, which could track every instance of usage of our learning platform on the tablet by the student or on the smart class by the teacher.
-Which means that the moment the student/teacher logs in and starts using the learning platform to access learning content, the application starts recording real time, where did the user clicked, which action was performed and for how long.
+Which means that the moment the student/teacher logs in and starts using the learning platform to access learning content, the application starts recording real time.
+It records where did the user click, which action was did they perform and for how long.

 This data is then saved offline on the device.

-We then enabled this offline reporting application to start syncing all the usage data saved on the device to a cloud based dashboard.
+We then enabled this offline reporting application.
+It was enabled to start syncing all the usage data saved on the device to a cloud based dashboard.
 So, every time the learning tablet of the students or the Smart TV / Interactive Flat Panel running the Smart Class connects to the internet, entire usage data syncs to this online reporting dashboard.

-Now, any CSR head or members of the CSR teams, NGO coordinators, State education departments or any other stakeholder involved in the project can log onto this dashboard anytime, anywhere and see the data and get to know the impact instantly. .
+Now, any CSR head or members of the CSR teams, NGO coordinators, State education departments or any other stakeholder involved in the project can log onto this dashboard.
+They can do it anytime, anywhere and see the data and get to know the impact instantly. .

-What you see is absolutely genuine data as it syncs straight from the device of the students with no manual intervention in between.
-Whatever is saved offline on the device, the exact same information with no chances of error is present on the dashboard for you to see.
+What you see is absolutely genuine data.
+That’s because it syncs straight from the device of the students with no manual intervention in between.
+Whatever we save offline on the device, the exact same information is present on the dashboard for you to see.
+All that with no chances of error.

 Over the years, we have seen very clear advantages of doing the above.
 Sharing them below:

 - Continuous impact monitoring: You do not have to now wait for 6 months or the annual reports.
-Every time you log into the dashboard, you can check the reports instantly and understand the kind of impact your interventions are making on the ground
+Every time you log into the dashboard, you can check the reports instantly.
+It will help you understand the kind of impact your interventions are making on the ground

 - Quick course correction: Since you are getting authentic data instantly, it also allows you to see gaps.
 And rather than waiting for the year end reports, you can decide and act upon the strategies to plug them month on month and improve the social ROI

 - Enrich the user experience: This is very particular in our case.
 On our learning platform, we offer multiple categories of content like videos, projects, books, assessments and much more.
-Based on usage data, we can remind and guide students to look at other categories of content and improve their experience of using the tablet
+Based on usage data, we can send reminders and guidance to students.
+Here we can suggest them to look at other categories of content and improve their experience of using the tablet

-- Encourage students to cover up Historical Learning Gaps: Many times when we look at data, we observe students switching classes and looking at content of junior grades.
+- Encourage students to cover up Historical Learning Gaps:-Many times when we look at data, we observe students switching classes and looking at content of junior grades.
 This is extremely relevant for our government school students.
-Wherever we find such instances, we encourage students to joyfully look at the content from junior grades and cover up on their previous year learning gaps.
+Wherever we find such instances, we encourage students to joyfully look at the content from junior grades.
+They can then cover up on their previous year learning gaps without facing any judgement.
 A message of reassurance from us just motivates students to continue on this learning journey of bridging historical gaps and mastering all topics

 To summarise, I would just say one thing.
-If you are planning on funding a digital learning project for government schools or directly for the students, make sure you build a system of instant reporting which can enable you to continuously track the project and achieve best of the project impact.
+Planning on funding a digital learning project for government schools or directly for the students?
+Make sure you build a system of instant reporting.
+It will enable you to continuously track the project and achieve best of the project impact.

-If you have any questions or would like to tell me about your experiences of reporting and impact monitoring, please do share it in the comments below or write to us at email@example.com
+have any questions or would like to tell me about your experiences of reporting and impact monitoring?
+Please do share it in the comments below or write to us at email@example.com